Jason Antoon: Stage

 Antoon is best known for his role in the 2000 Tony Award-winning musical Contact.
 For his performance, he received a Drama Desk Award nomination for Outstanding Supporting Actor in a Musical.

 Film and television

 Among his television work, Antoon starred on the short-lived TV series Kings, in addition to numerous guest roles on various programs such as Modern Family in the episode Game Changer.
 On the big screen, he had a featured role in Minority Report, cast when Steven Spielberg discovered him in Contact.
 In 2008, he had a cameo in Taking Woodstock and he was seen in two 2010 George Gallo films, Columbus Circle and Middle Men.
 Antoon voiced the role of Garrison "Knobs" Butler in the web series Electric City, and portrayed 35-year-old struggling actor Alowisus Hewson who is a vampire in the web series Vamped Out.
 He has a supporting role on the TNT drama Claws, playing Dr. Ken Brickman.
-In 2021 he began appearing as regular cast member Ernie Malik, on NCIS: Hawai'i.
+From 2021 to 2024 he appeared as regular character Ernie Malik on NCIS: Hawai'i.